See latest advice for UoN community and details of how to report symptoms or test results

 Which programmes can I apply for?

-For summer 2021, we have summer schools opportunities from partner universities in the following regions.
+For summer 2021, we had summer schools opportunities from partner universities in the following regions.

 Subject areas vary depending on each summer school, please see the individual partner university profiles for further information about each summer school.